Joe Borelli: Political career

 Borelli was elected on November 6, 2012, to the State Assembly to succeed the retiring Louis Tobacco.
 He was one of only two Republicans in New York City's State Assembly delegation.
-In 2013, he earned the highest rating from the Conservative party for being the most conservative member of the legislature from New York City.
-He was also the only member of the legislature from the city to vote against the NY SAFE Act..
-He served as the ranking member of the committee on Cities for three years.

-On November 3, 2015, Borelli won election to replace fellow Republican Vincent Ignizio on the City Council.
-Ignizio left in July to work for a nonprofit.
-He was sworn into office on November 30, 2015, and was chosen to be the Council's Minority Whip.
-Borelli serves as the chair of the Council's Committee on Fire and Emergency Management.
+On November 3, 2015, Borelli won a special election to replace fellow Republican Vincent Ignizio on the City Council.
+Ignizio had left the Council in July to work for a nonprofit.
+Borelli was sworn into office on November 30, 2015, and was chosen to be the Council's Minority Whip.

-In 2016, Borelli frequently appeared on national cable TV news shows where he supported Donald Trump as the Republican presidential nominee.
-Borelli also co-chaired Trump’s campaign during the 2016 New York Republican primary.
-Borelli was re-elected in the New York City Council elections, 2017, winning 80% of the vote.
-While retaining his Council seat, he lost a 2019 election for New York City Public Advocate, earning 20% of the citywide vote.
+In 2016, Borelli frequently appeared on national cable TV news shows where he supported Donald Trump as the Republican Presidential nominee.
+Borelli also co-chaired Trump's campaign during the 2016 New York Republican primary.
+Trump later won New York's primary with 59% of the vote, and he went on to win the Republican nomination and later the general election.
+The following year, Borelli was re-elected in the New York City Council elections, 2017, winning 80% of the vote.

+In 2019, Borelli was the Republican and Conservative Party nominee for NYC Public Advocate, running against Democratic incumbent Jumaane Williams.
+Williams won the race garnering 77.9 percent of the vote to Borelli's 20%.
 In 2019, New York State Republican Chairman Nick Langworthy named Borelli as a spokesman to help spread the New York GOP's message during the 2020 election cycle.

-In 2019, Borelli was the Republican and Conservative Party nominee for NYC Public Advocate running against Democratic incumbent Jumaane Williams.
-Williams won the race garnering 77.9 percent of the vote.

 On November 17, 2021, Borelli was elected as Minority Leader of the City Council's Republican delegation, replacing outgoing Council Member Steven Matteo.

+In 2022, Borelli criticized the planned implementation of congestion pricing to the most crowded areas of Manhattan.
+Congestion pricing eventually went into effect in January 2025.

+In 2024, Borelli introduced a bill to revoke New York City's status as a sanctuary city, in an attempt to mitigate the effects of illegal immigration.
+He stated that "sanctuary city policy is a social experiment gone off the rails."

+In January 2025, Borelli resigned from the City Council, about a year before he would have been required to leave office due to term limits.
+He took a position in the private sector, joining Chartwell Strategy Group, a political consulting firm.
+Borelli became the first Managing Director of the firm's recently opened New York City office.
+He said that he plans to remain politically engaged and will continue to make appearances in the media, despite no longer holding public office.

+Personal life

+Borelli lives in the Annadale neighborhood of Staten Island, with his wife Rachel and their two sons: Joseph and John.
+The family also has an English Bulldog named Luna.